rpgreview/papersandpaychecks/pnp.md

 **The Creative Agenda**

 There is a lot of confusion over this phrase and their traditional components, so some clarity in the terms is required, along with the effects in actual play, and what this means for The Boss.
 The basic principle is that players engage in the game (as opposed for just reasons of hanging out together - that's a Social Contract matter) with different orientations.
 It is not enough to simply say "I like RPGs", because different players like different parts of the RPG experience and, to make the matter more complex, players often like different parts at different times.
+Awareness of their own CA at a point in time helps a player focus their orientation in a manner that is most rewarding, and the same awareness by The Boss (usually implicit) creates a more satisfactory game session experience for the player.

-These 'different parts' are the Creative Agenda of the player, or mode, which have been traditionally explained as 'Gamist', 'Narrativist', and 'Simulationist', a "three-fold" model whose origins date back to the Usenet group rec.games.frp.advocacy in the late 1990s.
-They represent a a prioritised desire that the player wishes to get out of the game in terms of particular style of play, and each of them are equally valid.
+The 'different parts' are the Creative Agenda (CA) of the player, or mode, which have been traditionally explained as 'Gamist', 'Narrativist', and 'Simulationist', which itself is inspired by the "three-fold" model whose origins date back to the Usenet group rec.games.frp.advocacy in the late 1990s.
+The CAs represent a a prioritised desire that the player wishes to get out of the game in terms of particular style of play, and each of them are equally valid.
 The Gamist Creative Agenda is about seeking an in-game objective by utilising knowledge about the game system and evaluating the options and risks involved.
-The Narrativist Creative Agenda
+The Narrativist Creative Agenda is about seeking an active intervention in story development by the character's actions.
+The Simulationist Creative Agenda is about seeking an in-game sense of "realism" in the story.
+There have been numerous (and sometimes suprisingly passionate) debates about whether there is just these three Agenda, but after many years of debate there seems to be a settled acceptance on the quantity and meaning.

+For a player with a Gamist CA, they are seeking opportunities to win the game, both in terms of the victory conditions of the setting, and in terms of the game system.
+It involves a competitive approach, even when the activities are cooperative, because the player is evaluating risk and reward, benefits and losses, and short and long-term payoffs.
+It is the use of tactical and strategic play where the player sees their character facing a challenge and makes a calculation of their chance of success.
+A dysfunctional experience can arise when The Boss, by fiat, defines a house rule which is contrary to the player's expectations and calculations.
+This can be avoided by The Boss having providing transparency in whatever House Rules they are using (i.e., publish beforehand and circulate), and by allowing the player to alter stated actions where they were unaware of impromptu changes.

+For a player with a Narrativist CA, a game experience that provides an opportunity to addresses the premise of the story, whether it is through setting, plot, or the interactions with other characters.
+'Railroading' is antithetical to the Narrativist Creative Agenda.
+This is where the player has their character controlled by The Boss; this can occur when it is in conflict with other CAs, and with The Boss's own sense of the Story.
+In the latter The Boss can impose their own narrativist play (they control the entire setting and NPCs) in relatively a subtle manner.
+Whilst this is justifiable if a more rewarding storyline for the players can be generated by the redirection, it is important (to quote Rolemaster's *Character Law*) to "avoid a sense of contrivance".

+For a player with a Simulationist CA, a game experience that provides an opportunity to experience the setting in a manner that is internally consistent and "realistic", a position which applies both externally and internally to the characters.
+Not only should the game world have realistic effects the characters should also behave in a realistic manner in reference to the setting.
+The player with a Simulationist CA will object where the game system fails to deliver expected results, or characters behave a manner that doesn't make sense to the setting.
+It is emphasised that the game doesn't have to deliver results that are necessary consistent to expectations of the real-world, but where their is variance it requires consistency and an internal logic.

+The word "agenda" is important.
+It does not mean that there has to be specific game-system rules for each CA, although this can certainly be helpful, and it is certainly present in *Papers & Paychecks*.
+It is a player orientation, not a set of game system mechanics.
+The player may not even be aware, let alone explicitly state, what their CA is at a particular point in play.
+As a further elaboration, players may be be taking a different CA at different points in time.
+Players might lean towards a particular CA, and can only use one at a time, but they are not bound to their preferred CA all the time.
+It is possible, albeit difficult, for The Boss to orient themselves towards multiple CAs in the same scene according to the what the different players are doing.
+But it is not possible to apply multiple CAs to the same player at the same time.
+As an agenda it refers to an orientation, thus it is possible for a player to carry out a Narrativist CA and, with the exception of the components of the agenda itself, the game retains a in-world consistency which would otherwise be association with a Simulationist CA.

+**System and Application**

+There is a body of opinion that game systems don't matter.
+This is simply not true.
+It is true the social contract between participants of the game is of primary importance (if people don't behave around the gaming table, even the best game is sunk).
+It is also true that the exploration of the shared imaginary space with the literary model is the second most important component of a successful game.